Prepared Meals Community Grant Application

 Serving Unhoused Populations in Alameda County

-Alameda County Community Food Bank (ACCFB) is offering grants designed to improve subcontractors’ ability to prepare and distribute prepared meals to unhoused neighbors and/or people who do not have stable housing.
-Additionally, subcontractors will engage in CalFresh outreach/awareness, and/or provide CalFresh application assistance to clients.
-See additional requirements below.
+Alameda County Community Food Bank (ACCFB) is offering grants designed to improve subcontractors’ ability to prepare and/or distribute prepared meals to unhoused neighbors and/or people who do not have stable housing.

 Grant Overview

-Alameda County Social Services Agency contracted Alameda County Community Food Bank to allocate funding from Measure W to organizations that serve unhoused populations throughout Alameda County.
+Alameda County Social Services Agency contracted ACCFB to allocate funding from Measure W to organizations that serve unhoused populations throughout Alameda County.
 Measure W was passed in 2020 to collect sales taxes to “provide essential County services, including housing and services for people experiencing homelessness…” (Alameda County Ballot, 2020)

 • Subcontractors must have an established meal preparation program to be eligible to apply.